benturner27/r-machine-learning/README.md

 ### Naive Bayes

 This directory is associated with Chapter 4 in the book, which focuses on the catergorical model of Naive Bayes.
-It showcases text corpuses, data cleaning, Document-Text Matrices (DTM), visualising texts into wordclouds, as well as creating frequent word indicators, in addition to building a classifier and the prediction model for evaluation.
+It showcases text corpuses, text data cleaning, Document Text Matrices (DTM), visualising texts into wordclouds as well as creating and implemneting frequent word indicators, in addition to building a classifier and the prediction model for evaluation.